 We do not and cannot know the ending.
 There is none, or rather each ending marks a beginning, any guess that we might offer of an ultimate purpose, of a goal, remains unknowable, beyond the continuing unfolding of life…endless change..
 Progress?
 It’s difficult to say as the earth system collapses and ‘reboots’ over time.
 The expression of the whole is observable only in moments, in its parts.

 Human beings are a confused lot.
 We do injury to ourselves when we fail to acknowledge our connections, our shared relationships, when we take from, rather than share.
 We are stronger together, but have learned to doubt that connection, that dependence.
 Too often we see ourselves as better than.
 Above.
-When we fail to see ourselves as process, existing only in this moment, in constant states of change, we tend to seek our control, stability, security and forego the fluidity and freedom which is our natural state.
-We conflate ‘goodness’ with our ‘likeness’, with our own qualities, while we identify others as different, possessing ‘other’ lesser qualities.
-Perhaps threatening.
-We time and again fail to understand the workings of nature, of Darwin’s profound realization that life is a product of natural selection and mutation, that life, and health, are derived from dynamic, changing processes, that stasis and sameness will lead life down a dead end path to extinction, to a loss of variation, to irrelevance, in which our capacity as a society and species to respond, is reduced, lacking of suitable variants, no longer adequate to meet the changing conditions.
+We fail to see ourselves as process, existing only in this moment, and the next, in constant states of change.
+In this fluid state we seek out control, stability, security and forego the fluidity and freedom which is our natural state.
+We conflate ‘goodness’ with our ‘likeness’, with our own qualities, while we identify others as different, possessing ‘other’ competitive and lesser qualities.
+Too often threatening.
+We time and again fail to understand the workings of nature, of Darwin’s profound realization that life is a product of natural selection and mutation, that life, and health, are derived from dynamic, changing processes, that stasis and sameness will lead life down a dead end path to extinction, to a loss of variation, to irrelevance, in which our capacity as a society and species to respond, is reduced, lacking of suitable variants, no longer adequate to meet the demands of changing conditions.
 Only capable of offering the same ‘solution’ to the ever changing problems we face.
-When we believe in our own ‘exceptionalism’, when we seize it, and insist on our own individual and species superiority, we fall into traps of our own making, ignoring the necessary links and connections between all species and whether through the violence of economics, physical force or politics, seize the empty advantage of power and so deny others in all of their forms, weakening and undermining us all.
+When we believe in our own ‘exceptionalism’, when we seize it, and insist on our own individual and species superiority, we fall into traps of our own making, ignoring the necessary connections between all species and whether through the violence of economics, physical force or politics, seize the empty advantage of power and so deny others in all of their forms, weakening and undermining us all.
 We thus render ourselves as a species more fragile than we need be.
-In nature the individual, although collectively essential, is expendable, replaceable.
-Force cannot change that.
-It can only lessen our opportunities.
-DEI, diversity, equity and inclusivity, widely derided today by those clinging tenaciously to individual power, personal liberties, seized at the expense of the ‘other’, is an acknowledgement of the value of all life.
-Its rejection is borne out of ignorance and fear.
-In our denial of life we doom our future.
-Our limited vision causes us to look for advantage over, unaware of the injury we do to the whole in the doing and in doing so assure society’s collapse and possibly our biological collapse as well.

 One of my most recent reads is mycologist, Patricia Ononiwu Kaishian’s, “Forest Euphoria: The Abounding Queerness of Nature”.
 It is a critique of how we do science, how we, collectively, look at and live in this world, and in the doing, do damage to ourselves and the world.
 Her book is a wakeup call, for a return to a science and appreciation for life that we have moved away from.
 It is in part a paen to the world she knew as a child, once lost, now found her way back to.
 A world which western science and culture has largely turned its back on.
 Science lags behind, necessarily, the ‘new’ thinking.
 It is inherently conservative.
 Demanding proof.
 It is often linear and direct.
 Either/or.
 Binary.
 If this then that.
 But science is reteaching itself now to think in terms of wholes.